turki-alsulaimani1/Data-Science-Blog/README.md

   - Which city have the heighest rating and in which type of property?
   - Which reviews are Negative and Which are Positive?
 ## Files:
-'Project1_Write a Data Science Blog.ipynb' : which is the jupyter notebook.
+Project1_Write a Data Science Blog.ipynb : jupyter notebook.

    - Dataset:
       - [Seattle](https://www.kaggle.com/airbnb/seattle/data).